Charity shop

 A charity shop is a retail establishment run by a charitable organization to raise money.
 Charity shops are a type of social enterprise.
-They sell mainly used goods such as clothing, books, music albums, shoes, toys, and furniture donated by the public, and are often staffed by volunteers.
+They sell mainly used goods such as clothing, books, collectibles, music albums, shoes, toys, and furniture donated by the public, and are often staffed by volunteers.
 Because the items for sale were obtained for free, and business costs are low, the items can be sold at competitive prices.
 After costs are paid, all remaining income from the sales is used in accord with the organization's stated charitable purpose.
 Costs include purchase and/or depreciation of fixtures (clothing racks, bookshelves, counters, etc.), operating costs (maintenance, municipal service fees, electricity, heat, telephone, limited advertising) and the building lease or mortgage.

 Shopping can be done in a physical shop, or online.
 Some charity shops are online only.

 Terminology

-Charity shops may also be referred to as thrift stores in the United States and Canada (a term which also includes some for-profit stores such as Savers), hospice shops, resale shops (a term that in the United States also covers consignment shops), opportunity (or op) shops (in Australia and New Zealand), and second-hands (секонд-хенды) in Russia.
+Charity shops may also be referred to as thrift stores in the United States and Canada (a term which also includes some for-profit stores such as Savers), hospice shops, resale shops (a term that in the United States also covers consignment shops), opportunity (or op) shops in Australia and New Zealand, and second-hands (секонд-хенды) in Russia.